 - “Best” for organizations that have a more mature risk management strategy

-The first and most pivotal of all cybersecurity best practices in 2023 is simply knowing what you’re up against.
-To that end, it’s good to understand common types of threats and know where they come from:
+The first and most pivotal of all cybersecurity best practices is simply knowing what you’re up against.
+To that end, it’s good to understand common types of threats and where they come from:

 - Second risk: phishing — phishing is a strategy that involves sending fraudulent communications — typically through email — from official-looking sources.
 These messages include copy that preys on emotions such as fear, greed and curiosity, tempting targets to click on malicious links or attachments.
 A successfully baited victim of a phishing attack may be tricked into giving away personal or confidential information and may expose their network to malware.

 - Third risk: man-in-the-middle — also called eavesdropping, man-in-the-middle (MitM) attacks involve attackers inviting themselves to a two-party transaction.
 Once there, cybercriminals can easily intercept and steal valuable information.
 Common entry points include insecure networks and malware installed via phishing or other methods.